ommish/Omninote/README.md

 ![user auth](https://raw.githubusercontent.com/ommish/Omninote/master/README_images/auth.gif)

 ### Main Components
 Many of the app's components are re-used for different purposes using React-Redux.
-The four main components rendered are:
+The main components rendered are:

 1. Sidenav
   - Navbar for toggling views